-13. Development shall not commence until details of the containers to be used to store waste materials and recyclable materials produced on the premises as well as where the containers are to be located have been submitted to and approved in writing by the Planning Authority.
-The approved containers shall be implemented on site before the first use/occupation of the use of the development and thereafter retained in position.
+9. The applicant shall submit to the Planning Authority a detailed specification of the containers to be used to store waste materials and recyclable materials produced on the premises as well as specific details of the areas where such containers are to be located.
+The use of the development shall not commence until the above details are approved in writing by the Planning Authority and the equipment and any structural changes are in place.

-Reason: To protect the amenity of the immediate area, prevent the creation of nuisance due to odours, insects, rodents, or birds.
+Reason: To protect the amenity of the immediate area, prevent the creation of nuisance due to odours, insects, rodents or birds.